chungvuiloong/hh-backend-programming/project/README.md

 ## Challenges and Solutions

 ### Frontend
-**Challenge: Database didn't work locally every noe and then**
+**Challenge: Database didn't work locally every now and then**
 - The local front deploy didn't always work and didn't add, update, delete.
 - Solution: I found the issue where i didnt code it correctly to use the java heroku url.

-Porblem: This is the previous code.
+Problem: This is the previous code.
 ```
 const response = await fetch(`http://localhost:8080/convex/friend/${userId}
 const response = await fetch(`http://localhost:8080/convex/update/friend/${userId}